Motiontag API

 This example response contains always just one entry.
 It shows all days of the year with a count of storyline items per day since the activation of the user (in this example case the user was activated on '2020-12-29').

-Modes API
+5.4 Modes

 This endpoint allows you to retrieve all enabled modes of your tenant.